ltfschoen/justopensource/README.md

 The detailed goals of our participation in the academic research grant will be to explore theory associated with ways to drive the most Web3 adoption across:

 * Open-source communities
-	* Research/analyse open-source ways that collectives may successfully detect whether entities are misaligned and non-compliant with their manifestos, specifically with open-source requirements, and that have or could be been grouped into decentralized collectives with shared ownership, and open-source ways to manage and reform those entities.
+	* In-depth research/analysis of open-source ways that collectives may successfully detect whether entities are misaligned and non-compliant with their manifestos, specifically with open-source requirements, and that have or could be been grouped into decentralized collectives with shared ownership, and open-source ways to manage and reform those entities.

 ### Objectives

 The initial Objectives of what we are hoping to accomplish with this grant shall be as described in the "Abstract Summary of Academic Research" section.

-#### Definition and Measurment of Success
+#### Definition and Measurement of Success

 The definition and measurement of success for this project shall be:
+* Establishment
+	* Creation of a multisignature research/analysis account on one or more Web3 decentralised software platforms
+	* Creation of a research/analysis account on Web2 social media platforms (e.g. https://grillapp.net/@luke) to migrate the audience to Web3 decentralised software platforms (e.g. Joystream)
+* Design Algorithm Theories from Specifications
+	* Creation of formal problem specifications to be used as a black box
+	* Design of algorithm theories to design algorithms from the formal problem specifications.
+* Research/Analysis, Case Studies, and Optioneering
+	* Journals and scientific studies
+	* Real-world or fake entities
+		* Research/analysis to include the discovery of, and a case study and interviews with at least one (1) real-world entity that is a decentralised collective with shared ownership, whose manifesto specifically has open-source requirements.
+If such a real-world entity (preferred) cannot be found, or is deemed to have been inadequately misaligned and non-compliant with its manifesto, specifically with open-source requirements, or permission to use any adequate real-world entity for the purpose of this grant is denied, or where access to that real-world entity is deemed cost prohibitive by the team, then the team shall create at least one (1) fake entity and at least one (1) fake manifesto, where that fake entity is adequately misaligned and non-compliant with at least one (1) of those fake manifestos.
+* Feasibility Studies
+	* Feasibility studies with simulations to test for minimum viability
+* Feedback
-* Feedback forms with consistent overall positive sentiment from all key stakeholders including:
+	* Feedback forms to assess and adopt constructive comments and feedback for continuous improvement shall have consistent overall positive sentiment from all key stakeholders in Stakeholder Group #1 (at least a monthly) and #2 (one-off)
+	* Receive invitations to participate in further grant procurement, if possible
+* Adoption
+	* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities
+	* Credit from adoption of the theoretical research/analysis by other Web3 researchers or open-source Web3 software implementers
+* Reporting
+	* Review/publish preliminary theoretical research/analysis progress reports, at least monthly, on the Web2 social media platforms and Web3 decentralized software platforms
+	* Review/publish detailed theoretical research/analysis progress reports, at least a quarterly, that shall also mention the level of:
+		* Adoption
+			* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities
+	* Review/publish work snippets on JUST Open Source Stiftung channels.
+* Publications
+	* Review/publish at least one paper under peer-review in a major publication by the end of the program, or if that is not possible, produce at least one paper under peer-review in our own new Web3 and open-source publication by the end of the program, and make that a major publication.
+* Marketing
+	* Market the paper to try to have it published in one or more major web magazines, or if that is not possible, market the paper and publishing it in our own new Web3 and open-source magazine.
+* Presentations
+	* Present the paper at one or more major Web3 or open-source conferences, or if that is not possible, present the paper at our own Web3 and open-source side-event associated with a major Web3 or open-source conference.

+##### Stakeholder Groups

+###### Stakeholder Group #1

 * JUST Open Source Stiftung
 * Open-source community
 * Web3 ecosystem communities

+###### Stakeholder Group #2

 * Major web magazine, or the audience of our own new Web3 and open-source magazine
 * Major Web3 or open-source conference, or the audience of our own side-event associated with a major Web3 or open-source conference
-* Credit from adoption of the theoretical research/analysis by other Web3 researchers or open-source Web3 software implementers
-* Improvement in the Web3 audience to demonstrate Web3 adoption by verified identities
-* Producing at least one paper under peer-review in a major publication by the end of the program, or if that is not possible, produce at at least one paper under peer-review in our own new Web3 and open-source publication by the end of the program, and make that a major publication.
-* Case study interviews and publication of work snippets on JUST Open Source Stiftung channels.
-* Market the paper to try to have it published in one or more major web magazines, or if that is not possible, market the paper and publishing it in our own new Web3 and open-source magazine.
-* Present the paper at one or more major Web3 or open-source conferences, or if that is not possible, present the paper at our own Web3 and open-source side-event associated with a major Web3 or open-source conference.
-* Receive invitations to participate in further grant procurement, if necessary and possible

 ##### Example Potential Future Impact through Web3 Adoption by Web3 open-source academic researchers